hqoss/node-http-client/README.md

 A light-weight, performant, composable blueprint for writing **consistent _and_ re-usable** Node.js HTTP clients.

+✅ Extends `node-fetch`, therefore 100% compatible with the underlying APIs.

 ## Table of contents

 -   [🤔 Why use `agent`](#-why-use-agent)